External components

 A converter from mini-DP to three possible outputs: DP, DVI, and HDMI

 RCA cables include composite video (yellow) and stereo audio cables (red for right; white/black for left).
-Component video offers a better picture.
+It’s mainly an analog cable.
+Component video offers a better picture. > RCA stands for Radio Corporation America.

 Data

-eSATA is used internally to connect the hard drive to the motherboard but can also be used for portable hard drives.
+eSATA (External Serial Advanced Technology Attachement) is used internally to connect the hard drive to the motherboard but can also be used for portable hard drives.
+They provide a high-speed interface for transferring data between the external storage device and the host system.
+We will see them in the upcoming labs.

 Networking